When Should I Take My Parrot To See A Veterinarian?

 Falling from Its Perch Or Limping Or Perching Or Favoring One Leg

-Stress Bars Like These On Its Feathers:
+Stress Bars Like This One Its Feathers:

 Taking Your Pet To Your Veterinarian:

-When you bring your pet bird to a veterinarian, the vet will begin by taking a detailed history from you.
-He/she will wish to know where the bird was obtained.
-Imported birds have different diseases than those domestically bred.
-The vet will ask you detailed question about the bird’s diet.
 Birds on seed-based diets have a much higher incidence of nutritionally-based disease than those fed a pelleted diet.
 The vet will then examine the birds cage; perhaps while the technician weighs the bird.
 Birds of a single species tend to have very uniform weights.
 The cause of thinness or increased body weight should be explored.
 The technician will then prepare the bird’s stool for microscopic examination.
 Intestinal parasites, such as Giardia can cause weight loss, loose stools and feather picking.
 Next the veterinarian will examine the birds cage looking for evidence of abnormal stools, abnormal urine (the clear liquid portion of the stool) or toxic products within the birds grasp.
 The vet will check to see if perches are appropriate for your pet.

 Unless the bird is exceptionally ill, the veterinarian will grasp and examine it.
 The vet will examine the eyes for evidence of intraoccular abnormalities infection or degenerative disease.
 He/She will examine the nares or nostrils and the surrounding cere for evidence of infection or vitamin deficiencies.
 The vet will listen with a stethoscope for the sounds of raspy respiration or fluid within the respiratory tree.
 He will examine the plumage carefully to look for evidence of external parasites, stress related feather abnormalities (stress bars), over grooming or viral plumage disease (PBFD).
 The vent or cloaca will be examined for signs of chronic diarrhea, papillomas or cloacal irritation.
 The vet will palpate the bird for evidence of superficial tumors and examine the abdominal area for evidence of increased intraabdominal pressure due to conditions such as egg-yolk peritonitis, liver enlargement or intraabdominal tumors.